Scyies/ChallengeAlura/README.md

 * Week 3: Form validations (login, contact and product registration), creation of routes and controllers and database implementation.
 * Week 4: Project conclusion, products registration on the database and new product/edition functionality.

-Inside the site, if you want to enter the administration area to edit, add or delete products, the Login is: Admin, and password: Admin.
+Inside the site, if you want to enter the administration area to edit, add or delete products, the Login is: admin@admin.com, and password: Admin1.

 ## Future updates